top of page

 TREE-MYCORRHIZAL FUNGAL ASSOCIATIONS AND FUNCTIONAL TRAITS

 Combined, tree traits and mycorrhizal associations play an essential role in drought responses, tree demography, and the capacity of forests to perform important ecosystem services like supporting biodiversity and sequestering carbon.
-My work thus far has characterized the mycorrhizal fungal communities associating with my ten host tree species in sites from northern Washington to northern California.
+My work thus far has characterized the mycorrhizal fungal communities associating with target host tree species in sites from northern Washington to northern California.
 I have also sampled tree leaf and root traits at one old growth forest site, and am currently working to evaluate how mycorrhizal functions and host tree traits vary, and how this impacts tree survival and growth.

 Upper Right: Ectomycorrhizal hartig net on roots of Tsuga heterophylla in southwest OR.
 Bottom: 1) Foliage of Abies procera in central OR; 2) Root sample of Cornus nuttallii in northwest CA; 3) Fungal mycelium in rhizosphere of Pinus monticola in northwest CA; 4) Fungal mycelium in rhizosphere of Abies amabilis in central OR.